evildani/apiduct/README.md

 ### API Bridge (Server)
 The API Bridge acts as a server that:
-- Listens for incoming TLS connections from API Offramp
+- Listens for incoming TLS connections from API Offramp on a dedicated port
+- Listens for HTTP requests from clients on a separate port
-- Authenticates connections using PSK
+- Authenticates TLS connections using PSK
-- Forwards HTTP requests to the target service
+- Forwards HTTP requests from clients through the secure tunnel to the connected API Offramp
-- Returns responses back through the secure tunnel
+- Returns responses from the API Offramp back to the clients

 ### API Offramp (Client)
 The API Offramp acts as a client that:
 - Initiates TLS connections to the API Bridge
 - Authenticates using PSK
+- Receives HTTP requests through the secure tunnel from the API Bridge
-- Forwards HTTP requests from the target service
+- Forwards these requests to the configured target endpoint
-- Returns responses back through the secure tunnel
+- Returns the target endpoint's responses back through the tunnel to the API Bridge
 - Automatically reconnects if the connection is lost
 - Maintains a persistent connection to the bridge